Dumb Blonde (Dolly Parton song)

 "Dumb Blonde" is a song written by Curly Putman and recorded by American singer-songwriter Dolly Parton.
 It was released as a single on November 7, 1966, by Monument Records.
 It would be included on Parton's 1967 debut album, Hello, I'm Dolly.
-The song is notable for being Parton's first song to chart on the Billboard Hot Country Singles chart, peaking at number 24.
+It was Parton's first song to chart on the Billboard Hot Country Singles chart, peaking at number 24.
 Parton re-recorded the song with Miranda Lambert in 2018 for the Dumplin' soundtrack album.

 Critical reception

 In a positive review, Cashbox said, "Pretty Dolly Parton lets the world know that she's nobody's fool in this catchy lid."
 They said the song has "a cute, stompin’ sound" and "could very well be the biggie that will establish her."

 Record World called Parton a "not-so-dumb blonde" and said she should "get lots of mileage out of this tune."
 They concluded by saying that it "sounds like blondes have more fun."
 Billboard did not review the single, but they did include it in their Spotlight Singles section, predicating that it would chart on the Hot Country Singles chart.